 When you're trying to create change in your skin, do a series of six or 12 treatments, performed weekly.
 A single Bio Brasion facial will probably cost you between $75 and $175.
 And most series of six treatments will run you anywhere from $450 to $600.

 After your Bio Brasion treatment, you can resume normal activities and your skincare and makeup routine.
 Guanche adds, "It is important to follow the instructions of your clinician and use any recommended products that are formulated in a regimen.
 Bio Brasion is a safe and effective way to remove dead skin cells and skin debris and this helps products to penetrate deeper into the skin for maximum results.
 As always, sunscreen is a must!"

 The Final Takeaway

 If you're looking for a gentle, effective, and no-downtime way to exfoliate your skin, Bio Brasion is a must.
-You'll see amazing results after just one session, however, you might need multiple sessions to really see a long-lasting change in your skin.
+You might see amazing results after just one session, however, you may need multiple sessions to really see a long-lasting change in your skin.